Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Pokhara has caves and waterfalls that are especially beautiful to visit during monsoon.

 Generally, outside of monsoon season, there is not much rain so the water levels can be very low.
-However, during monsoon season the waterfalls and rivers get full of water and offer a much better experience.
+However, during monsoon season the waterfalls and rivers get full of water and have a much better view.

 Some of the places in Pokhara worth checking out is the Gupteshwor Mahadev Cave (it is a cave but there is a waterfall inside which gets full of water during monsoon), Davis Falls (it is a small waterfall that is otherwise not so spectacular outside of monsoon season) and the Seti River Gorge.